MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-ComputerInfo.md

 ```

 ## DESCRIPTION

 The **Get-ComputerInfo** cmdlet gets a consolidated object of system and operating system properties.
+This cmdlet was introduced in Windows PowerShell 5.1.

 ## EXAMPLES